cursoagil/proyectos/al095664/stories/story4.md

 * Juan, as a programmer
-* wants to assign as much directions as wanted to one or various people
+* wants to assign as much addresses as wanted to one or various people
 * to send real delivers.